 - Provide support for students who are bullied or who witness bullying behavior.

 Bystanders play an essential role in preventing bullying.
 They can provide support for the victim and help stop the bullying behavior.
-If you see someone being bullied, speak up and let the bully know
+If you see someone being bullied, speak up and let someone know.

 What Can You Do If You’re Being Bullied?

-If you or a loved one is being bullied, many resources are available to help.
-The National Bullying Prevention Center provides resources, including a bully reporting form and tips for parents and educators.
-Bullying is a serious issue that can have lasting consequences.
-If you or someone you know is affected by bullying, please don’t hesitate to ask for help.
+Numerous resources are available to assist you or a loved one who is experiencing bullying.
+The National Bullying Prevention Center provides resources such as a bullying reporting form and advice for parents and educators.
+Bullying is a severe problem that can have long-term consequences.
+If you or someone you know is affected by bullying, please do not hesitate to request assistance.

 Bullying Support Helplines and Hotlines